lvyijin/hello-world/setupEnviromentEnglish.md

   ![ping](https://github.com/lvyijin/learngit/blob/master/images/ping.png "ping")

-- Run the command to start the service of pouch
+- Run the command to start the service of pouch.
 ```
 systemctl start pouch
 ```
-- Run the comamnd to start a busybox container
+- Run the comamnd to start a busybox container.
 ```
 pouch run -t -d busybox sh
 ```
-- Run the comamnd to login in the container
+- Run the comamnd to login in the container.
 ```
 pouch exec -it {ID} sh
 ```